Russian strikes on Ukraine's energy system qualified as crimes against humanity

 More details: The highest number of strikes targeted thermal and electricity generation facilities in the city of Kyiv and Kyiv, Kharkiv, Odesa, Dnipropetrovsk, Sumy, Mykolaiv and Chernihiv oblasts.

-SSU has documented Russia using Iskander and Kalibr ballistic and cruise missiles, Kh-101 and Kh-69 missiles and Geran-type drones to attack Ukraine's critical infrastructure.
+The SSU has documented Russian attacks on Ukraine's critical infrastructure using Iskander and Kalibr ballistic and cruise missiles, Kh-101 and Kh-69 missiles and Geran-type drones.

 Quote: "Such strikes during a sharp cold snap led to widespread power and heating outages as well as disruptions to water supplies in the homes of millions of Ukrainian civilians."